 I am passionate about accessibility and helping other designers.
 I want designers to be better designers, to be more confident, to be more efficient, and to be more profitable or command higher rates or salaries.

 I’ve provided InDesign accessibility training to the U.S. Department of the Interior and for CreativePro events.
 I am a member of the IAAP, the International Association of Accessibility Professionals.

 My client-based business, Gratzer Graphics, provides accessibility consulting to nonprofits and creative agencies.

 Through Creative Boost, I host the Design Domination podcast, mentor designers, teach accessibility courses and provide many resources for designers.

-The Accessible PDFs From InDesign course will:
+The Accessible PDFs From InDesign training will: